pxpushers/SPL-420/README.md

 ## **PROJECT CREATORS** if you are creating an SPL420 fair mint NFT collection follow these instructions:
 - Create a new wallet to serve as the deploy wallet.
 - Optimize your images so that they are as small of a file size as possible, suggested pixel dimensions at least 300x300px.
 Suggested file size ~1kb.
-- Put your image files inside a folder named "images".
+- Make your images publicly accessible & downloadable.
-- Fork this repo and create a pull request after adding a folder with your collection images inside.
+- You can fork this repo and create a pull request after adding a folder with your collection images inside if you like.
 Collection names must be unique (not case sensitive) so that you don't overwrite another collection folder.
-Do not change anything else aside from adding your folder or your PR will be rejected.
+Do not change anything else aside from adding your images folder or your PR will be rejected.
-- Once the PR has been merged the information is made public and you can launch whenever you like!
+- Once the PR has been merged the information is made public the launch is live!
 - That's it!
-Your SPL420 NFT collection is officially fair-launched and any solscriptions enjoyers can begin minting.
+Your SPL420 NFT collection is officially fair-launched and any solscriptions enjoyers can begin minting, at this stage we suggest minting your team allocation and then promoting the launch however you see fit.
 - **WARNING** PROJECT CREATORS ARE RESPONSIBLE FOR INDEXING THEIR OWN COLLECTION.
 CURRENTLY THERE IS NO BYTE-PERFECT IMAGE HASH CHECKER FOR SOLANA INSCRIPTIONS.
-SO USING THIS META-PROTOCOL IS EXTREMELY DIFFICULT TO INDEX UNTIL A TOOL IS BUILT FOR THIS.
+SO USING THIS META-PROTOCOL IS EXTREMELY DIFFICULT TO INDEX UNTIL TOOLING IS BUILT FOR THIS PURPOSE.
 - Visit create.tensor.trade and/or creators.magiceden.io to submit your collection after you verify your hash list!

 ## **TOKEN MINTERS** if you are looking to mint a newly launched SPL420 fair launch NFT follow these instructions: